Best daily deals

 The ear pads are removable and don’t leave much room for large ears.

-Sennheiser headphones never struck me as intuitive, and the HD 450BT falls in line with that schema.
-The cluster of onboard controls is overwhelming at first glance, and it took me a moment to realize the front-most button, between the USB-C input and microphone, controlled power status.
-Once I got used to the haphazard layout, it operating the headset was fine.
+Sennheiser headphones never struck me as intuitive, and the HD 450BT falls into that category.
+The cluster of onboard controls is overwhelming at first glance, and it took me a moment to realize that the front-most button, between the USB-C input and microphone, controlled the power status.
+Once I got used to the haphazard layout, operating the headset was fine.

 The oval ear cups have an ergonomic shape, but there isn’t much room for average to above-average ears to fit comfortably.
 Some users have even reported that these headphones fit more like on-ears than over-ears.
 While this is annoying, it makes the headset more portable than the expensive Bose Noise Canceling Headphones 700.
 You can always replace the ear pads, though, which is good news for tinkerers or anyone who wants an upgrade from synthetic leather.